-Hanukkah is in full swing and Christmas is only a couple weeks away.
-But as soon as I promised to lay off the holiday posts (Gift Ideas for the Impossible People on Your List, Unique, Affordable Stocking Stuffers That Won’t Make You Fat, and How to Win at Gift Giving This Year) I was asked if I had any ideas for free or almost free gift ideas.
+Christmas will be here before you know it!
+But as soon as I promised to lay off the holiday posts (Gift Ideas for the Impossible People on Your List, Gift Ideas for the EXTRA Impossible People on Your List, Unique, Affordable Stocking Stuffers That Won’t Make You Fat, and How to Win at Gift Giving This Year) I was asked if I had any ideas for free or almost free gift ideas.
 So I spent some time putting together a list.

 If you’re still stumped on what to give someone, if your budget is running low, or if you simply don’t like someone enough to spend any money on them, this is the list for you.